GOVIS 2025 - Creative Digital Government

 About the conference

 The conference will be at the National Library of New Zealand Te Puna Mātauranga o Aotearoa on 1-2 September (Monday and Tuesday).
 Approximately 50% of the conference programme (e.g. keynote presentations) will also be available online.
-This year we will be exploring some additional formats for our in-person attendees, including workshops, breakout discussions (unconference-style), a poster competition (like your high school science fair!) and (if we're feeling brave) some standup or sketch comedy acts.
+This year we will be exploring some additional formats for our in-person attendees, including workshops, breakout discussions (unconference-style), and (if we're feeling brave) some standup or sketch comedy acts.

 So, what do we mean by having a 'creative' conference, besides having some high-risk elements to our conference format?